-TL;DR: Do horses have a frontal lobe?
+TL;DR: Do horses have a frontal lobe or PFC?
 Yes.

 For the rest of you who want to know more…

-Dr. Steve Peters and I often get the question from our Equuscience students about whether or not horses have a frontal lobe or a frontal cortex, which is an area of the brain involved in executive functioning (thinking, reasoning, planning, attention, working memory), emotion regulation, language and communication, social cognition, and voluntary movement.
+Dr. Steve Peters and I often get the question from our Equuscience students about whether or not horses have a frontal lobe or a frontal cortex / pre-frontal cortex (PFC), which is an area of the brain involved in executive functioning (thinking, reasoning, planning, attention, working memory), emotion regulation, language and communication, social cognition, and voluntary movement.

-The belief that horses lack a frontal lobe is widespread in the equine community, while others insist that horses do have one, which leads to confusion.
+The belief that horses lack a frontal lobe or PFC (which is a subsection of the frontal lobe) is widespread in the equine community, while others insist that horses do have one, which leads to confusion.

 This post is an amalgamation of thoughts and information that Steve and I have shared in our group, along with additional legwork to locate relevant sources, in an effort to make this information more widely available.